zetseatZ/zetseat/_pages/members.md

   - /members.html
 ---

-It consists of members from academia, industry and research institutes.
+ZETSEAT consists of members from academia, industry and research institutes.

 #### Members:
 <table>